whoisbma/Code-2-SP17/week2-js_and_p5/README.md

 </html>
 ```

-HTML files full of javascript text might be a little messy looking, so we might want to separate our JS files from our HTML and link them.
+HTML files full of javascript code might be a little messy looking, so we might want to separate our JS files from our HTML and link them.

 ```
 <!DOCTYPE html>